-When measuring streams, include the ones within Wildlife Tree Patches as well.
+When measuring streams, include the ones within WTP's as well.
 If the stream runs through the WTP then double the length.
 If the stream is adjacent to the WTP, then do not double.
 Determine the area of the WTP, then multiply by 10,000 to convert to square meters.
 Next, divide by the length of the stream.
-(WTP Area x 10,000)/stream length).
+(WTP Area x 10,000)/ stream length).
 The resultant number is the average reserve width.
-Tally this number with the summary for Riparian Reserve Zones.
+Tally this number with the summary for RRZ's.